KnairdA/blog.kummerlaender.eu/source/00_content/articles/2015-03-06_using_scheme_as_a_metaphor_for_template_metaprogramming.md

 ~~~
 {:.language-cpp}

-While the listing of `tav::detail::fold_pair` shows how the partial specialization of its [`tav::Pair`] parameter allows recursion until the list ends[^3], it also forces us to define it's actual type in terms of a public `type` member `typedef`.
+While the listing of `tav::detail::fold_pair` shows how the partial specialization of its [`tav::Pair`] parameter allows recursion until the list ends[^3], it also forces us to define its actual type in terms of a public `type` member `typedef`.
 Such a member type definition can lead to cluttering the code with `typename` keywords which is why [TypeAsValue] employs a simple [`tav::Eval`] template alias to hide all `typename *::type` constructs.

 ~~~
 template <